 Since Dr. Babuik’s appointment as Director in 1993, VIDO has become internationally recognized for its role in the use of biotechnology to develop vaccines.
 VIDO has developed the first genetically engineered vaccine for animals.
 Recently, VIDO expanded its research from animals to human health.

 Many viruses affect humans and animals in a similar way.
 The basic ways that humans and animals use to protect themselves are also similar.
 This knowledge allowed the VIDO team to determine how their research on animals’ diseases can help humans.

 On June 27, 2005, Dr. Babiuk and his colleagues from VIDO were awarded $5.6 million US over five years for their project from the Bill and Melinda Gates Foundation.
 Dr. Babiuk will try to develop a single-dose vaccine that will protect newborns against whooping cough, a respiratory disease that kills 400,000 babies annually.

 Building a Canadian Bastion Against Infectious Disease A profile of VIDO Director Dr. Lorne Babiuk

-Dr. Lorne A. Babiuk Extensive summary of references to Dr. Babiuk from “Zoom Info, People Information Summarized” network
+Dr. Lorne A. Babiuk - Extensive summary of references to Dr. Babiuk from “Zoom Info, People Information Summarized” network (since deleted)